 It comes with a three-year lock-in period.
 While some call this as a hindrance others tout it as an advantage, given that the other alternatives have a higher locked-in period.

 We believe, neither is the case.
 Investing in an equity mutual fund is similar to investing in direct stocks.
 You need to invest in an ELSS scheme with a long term horizon of 7-10 years, just like you would invest in stocks.

 E.g. take one of the random funds SBI Magnum Tax Gain fund with the longest history.
 Over a 24 year period, if you had invested in it for any 3 years, you would have seen positive returns for 78% of the time but over 8% CAGR returns only 55% of times.

 Median returns in those positive years would have been 9.6%.
 However, if you had remained invested over 10 year period, you would have earned positive returns always and besides more than 8% CAGR for almost 84% of the time.
 Median return over 10 year period would have been 12.3%.

 SBI Tax Gain Regular Plan:

 Sensex without Dividends:

-Quality of the portfolio, consistency of returns, upside potential and Expense ratio are few parameters you should look at while choosing an ELSS fund.
-It will help you shortlist good ELSS funds.
+Quality of the portfolio, consistency of returns, upside potential and Expense ratio are a few parameters you should look at while choosing an ELSS fund.
+It will help you shortlist the best ELSS funds.